 Artifactory as a container registry

-With JFrog Artifactory as your registry for storing the images that are going into your production, you get various advantages, including:
+With JFrog Artifactory as your container registry for storing the images that are going into your production, you get various advantages, including:

 - Reliability and scalability.
 For enterprises that do continuous delivery and have a heavy volume of production deployments, this gives them high availability of critical images pulled from Docker Hub, as well as a reliable and repeatable system for distributing binaries.